 Inhib: Short for Inhibitor.
 A structure that blocks the spawning of super minions from the opposing team.
 Each team has three Inhibitors in their base, each corresponding to a lane.

-Jungler: A Jungler is a type of champion that is dedicated to the jungle.
-A jungler is in charge of clearing neutral camps within the jungle and helping their team with objectives, ganks and towers whenever possible.
+Jungler: A Jungler is a type of champion that is stays primarily in the jungle.
+A Jungler is in charge of clearing neutral camps within the jungle and helping their team with objectives, ganks and towers whenever possible.

-Lane: Summoner’s Rift is separated into three main lanes: the top lane, the middle lane, and the bottom lane.
+Lane: The Summoner’s Rift is separated into three main lanes: the top lane, the middle lane, and the bottom lane.
 These three lanes are where minions travel from one side of the map to the other.

 Lane Swap: The act of one or more champions switching dedicated lanes.